 9.30-9.45 – get off at the first stop Laguna Amarga to pay the park entrance fee.
 Tip!
-Try to be among the first people at the office not to wait for too long you still have to get back on the bus.
-After paying the fee, getting tickets and maps get back on the bus that goes to Pudeto.
+Try to be one of the first people at the office so that you don’t have to wait too long you still have to get back on the bus.
+After paying the fee, getting tickets and maps get back on the bus and continue to Pudeto.

 11.00 – get on the ferry to Paine Grande.

-11.30 – get off the ferry at Paine Grande.
-Here you have to options; to camp and Paine Grande and walk to Grey glacier with a day pack or to walk to the glacier and camp at Grey campsite.
-If you camp at Paine Grande you’ll walk to the glacier with a day-pack but you’ll have less time to walk around and to go to the distant glacier view-points.
-If you camp at Grey campsite you’ll have more time to explore the area but you’ll have to walk with your backpack to and back to Paine Grande.
+Here you have two options; to camp at Paine Grande and walk to Grey Glacier and back with a day pack or to walk with all your gear to the Grey campsite and overnight there.
+Both options have their advantages and disadvantages.
+If you camp at Paine Grande you’ll walk to the glacier without your backpack and you can do the W trek in 4 days but you’ll have less time to walk around and to go to the viewpoints.
+If you camp at the Grey campsite you’ll have more time to explore the area but you’ll have to walk with your backpack from and to Paine Grande.

-17.00 – walk around the campsite, go to the lake.
-You can leave your stuff in the tent but we’d suggest taking valuables e.g. camera, money with.
+17.00 – walk around the campsite, and go to the lake.
+You can leave your stuff in the tent but we’d suggest taking valuables e.g. a camera, money with you.

-Grey campsite – glacier Grey view-point – Grey campsite – Paine Grande, 20km/12,4 miles
+Grey campsite – glacier Grey viewpoint – Grey campsite – Paine Grande, 20 km/12,4 miles, 7 hours

 - Grey lake